 Type A personalities don't like a lot of restraints or restrictions placed on them.
 Instead, they prefer to work independently and set their own schedules.
-Since they often tend to be workaholics, it’s not unusual to see them put in whatever time and effort it takes to accomplish their goals.
-They may seem impatient at times, especially if they believe someone is spending too much time going over details with them or impeding the successful completion of whatever goal or project they’re focusing on at the moment.
+Since they tend to be workaholics, it's not unusual to see them put in whatever time and effort it takes to accomplish their goals.
+They may seem impatient at times, especially if they believe someone is spending too much time going over details with them or impeding their stride.

 Don't be surprised to see this personality type in a supervisory position or management.
 Having an entrepreneurial streak, they may be a business owner or strive to own their own business someday.
-The Type A personality is not easily discouraged and will normally exude confidence.
+Type A personalities are confident and not easily discouraged.

-If a Type A personality sees their day-to-day job as routine or repetitive, they’ll get bored easily and won’t enjoy the work.
-They’ll want others to view them as tough in these situations, but internally they may be miserable if the job is too routine.
-In keeping with their dominant traits, Type A personalities will do whatever is necessary to prevent themselves from falling into patterns or routines and seek freedom and independence instead.
-They’ll also be very dissatisfied if they believe someone is trying to take advantage of them or hold them back.
+If a Type A personality sees their day-to-day job as routine or repetitive, they'll get bored easily and won't enjoy the work.
+They'll want others to view them as tough in these situations, but internally they may be miserable if the job is too routine.
+Dominant in nature, Type A personalities will do whatever is necessary to prevent themselves from falling into patterns or routines and seek freedom instead.
+They'll also be very dissatisfied if they believe someone is trying to manipulate them.

 A Type A personality may not be very good at recognizing coworker's feelings and needs.
-It’s not necessarily because they don't care; rather, they’re extremely focused on achieving their goals and may not notice.
-If you're looking for someone who works well under pressure and seems to excel in high-stress situations, the Type A personality is probably what you're looking for.
+They're extremely focused on achieving their goals and may not notice.
+If you're looking for someone who works well under pressure and seems to excel in high-stress situations, the Type A personality is the best pick.